-Recipients who do not submit SF-425s by the due date will be unable to draw down funds.
-The payment system contains a function which checks for SF-425 delinquency and will reject a drawdown attempt if the SF-425 is not up to date.
-Subsequent e-mail, fax, or hard copy reminders may be sent to the recipient if the SF-425 is delinquent.
+Award recipients who do not submit an SF-425 report by the due date each quarter will be unable to draw down funds.
+The payment system contains a function which checks for SF-425 delinquency and will reject a drawdown attempt if the SF-425 is not current.
+Subsequent outreach through e-mail, fax, or hard copy reminders may be sent to the recipient if the SF-425 is delinquent.